Semi-supervised Batch Learning From Logged Data: Bounds on True Risk of IPS Estimator

-In this section, we start by providing an upper bound on the true risk under the importance weighting method, which shows that we can control the variance of the weighted reward function by tuning the KL divergence or reverse KL divergence between the optimal and logging policies.
-Then, we propose regularizers based on the KL divergence and reverse KL divergence, independent of the reward function, that can be optimized using the logged unknown-reward dataset.

-Using the upper bound on the variance of importance weighted reward function in Proposition~\ref{Prop: bound KL Var}, we can derive a high-probability bound on the true risk under the importance weighting method. \begin{theorem} (proved in Appendix~\ref{App: Proofs semi}) Suppose the reward function takes values in $[-1,0]$.
-Then, for any $\delta\in(0,1)$, the following bound on the true risk based on the importance weighting method holds with probability at least $1-\delta$ under the distribution $P_X \otimes \pi_0(A|X)$:
+We can derive a high-probability bound on the true risk under the truncated IPS estimator using the upper bound on the variance of importance weighted cost function in Corollary~\ref{cor: bound KL Var}. \begin{theorem} Suppose the cost function takes values in $[-1,0]$.
+Then, for any $\delta\in(0,1)$, the following bound on the true risk of policy $\pi_\theta(A|X)$ with the truncated IPS estimator (with parameter $\nu\in(0,1]$) holds with probability at least $1-\delta$ under the distribution $P_X \otimes \pi_0(A|X)$: